Community Support, Multiculturalism, and Anti-Racism Initiatives Program

-The Community Support, Multiculturalism, and Anti-Racism Initiatives Program supports the mandate of the Department of Canadian Heritage by building on Canada's strength as a diverse and inclusive society.
+The Multiculturalism and Anti-Racism Program supports the mandate of the Department of Canadian Heritage by building on Canada's strength as a diverse and inclusive society.

-• strengthen research and evidence to build understanding of the disparities and challenges faced by racialized and religious minority communities, and Indigenous Peoples
+• support research and evidence to build understanding of the disparities and challenges faced by equity-deserving populations

 The Department of Canadian Heritage is implementing enhanced protocols and processes for funding programs that support Canada’s Anti-Racism Strategy to help ensure that organizations and individuals that espouse racist, antisemitic and other forms of hateful content will not be eligible to receive government funding.

-The Program has three funding components: Events, Projects and Community Capacity Building.
-It also includes one separate initiative, the Paul Yuzyk Youth Initiative for Multiculturalism.
+The Program has three funding components: Events, Projects and Organizational Capacity Building.

-The Events component provides funding to community-based events that promote intercultural or interfaith understanding, promote discussions on multiculturalism, diversity, racism and religious discrimination, or celebrate a community’s history and culture such as heritage months recognized by Parliament.
+The objective of the Events component is to provide funding to community-based events that promote intercultural or interfaith understanding, promote discussions on multiculturalism, diversity, racism and religious discrimination, or celebrate a community’s history and culture such as heritage months recognized by Parliament.

 Expected results are that participants and communities will gain knowledge, develop strategies and take action to: